 - West Palm Beach

-Rates go up and rates go down according to the season, but it depends on the area of Florida whether the summer is a good deal or not.
+Although the summer is typically high season, you can find good rates depending on the area of Florida you plan on visiting.
 Most Florida schools begin in early- or mid-August.
-If you can travel later in August there are more deals available (and less crowds too).
-Here are where you'll find the best summer deals:
+If you can travel later in August or beginning of September, there are more deals available (and less crowds too).

-It is hard to pick out Florida's best destinations.
-Of course, Disney World would be at the top of the list, as would our beaches.
-Here are a few ideas to help you choose the destination that's just right for you and your family.
+It is hard to choose between all of Florida's amazing destinations.
+Of course, Disney World would be at the top of the list, as would Florida's best beaches.
+Here are a few ideas to help you choose the perfect vacation spot: